denesgarda/Socketeer/README.md

 # Socketeer
 Java easy-to-use socket API!
-Just get the latest release [here] (not yet available) and add it as a dependency in your Java project.
+Just get the latest release [here](./builds/Socketeer_1.0.jar) and add it as a dependency in your Java project.

 ## Creating a server
 To create a server, you have to do the following: